molecule/molecule.github.io/_post/skincare-and-haircare.md

 [Hada Labo Skin Plumping Gel]: https://www.amazon.com/gp/product/B00I4BUBN8/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B00I4BUBN8&linkCode=as2&tag=molecule08-20&linkId=cae1e176937c799ed1b1dc5805d4fef7

 #### Vitamin C
-- LAA is both pH dependent and also should not be combined with niacinamide, so best to wait 30 min in between using those two.
+- LAA is pH dependent.
+It can be combined with niacinamide but some prefer not to since it causes flushing, so best to wait 30 min in between using those two.
 - Most common actives require a 15-20 minute absorption/activation window in the right pH for that product, and in the event that you include multiple actives in a single routine, you'll want to follow an order of lowest pH to highest pH.
 - For people who use LAA-based Vitamin C serums (which are pH dependent), that will usally be Vitamin C >> BHA >> AHA.
 - Vit C needs to go on a 'bare' face.